-The main difference between Zoho Books and QuickBooks Online is that Zoho Books has a free plan for companies with revenue of less than $50,000, making it better for freelancers and part-time businesses.
-QuickBooks Online is more expensive, but it stands out with its number of integrations and vast network of QuickBooks ProAdvisors, which lets you find a local bookkeeper easily if you need support.
+The main difference between Zoho Books and QuickBooks Online is that Zoho Books has a free plan for companies with an annual revenue of less than $50,000.
+QuickBooks Online is more expensive for businesses with fewer than 15 users, but it stands out with its vast network of QuickBooks ProAdvisors, which lets you find a local bookkeeper easily if you need support.
+Both are great for mobile accounting, but you might appreciate the extra features in Zoho Books’ app, such as the ability to record time worked.

 |